katerosenthal/katerosenthal.github.io/_pages/resume.md

 ---
 SUMMARY

 Recent graduate with BS in Computer Science, English minor, and Technical Communication Certificate.
 1 year experience in technical writing and remote work as a Web Accessibility Analyst.
 2+ years’ relative experience working collaboratively in agile software development settings.
-Seeking an opportunity to continue learning and to apply a combined passion for both Computer Science and English as a Technical Writer for Oracle NetSuite.
+Seeking an opportunity to continue learning and to apply a combined passion for both Computer Science and English as a Technical Writer.